 Yet progress has been slow.
 When I worked in humanitarian aid in 2007, my organization had no training policy in place.
 When Mouillesseaux experienced her assault in 2009, her agency did nothing until the next morning.
 When Dennis was kidnapped in 2012, no security manager had been on duty, which went counter to NRC’s own security policy.
 When Catalàn and Sharp were killed this year, they’d been traveling without escorts in a no-go area for other UN employees.
 It was reported that the UN passed a resolution in May last year demanding protection for health workers in conflict zones, and that the resolution made absolutely no difference.

 Meanwhile, national staff in countries at war are confronted daily with even greater dangers than expatriate staff.
 In places like Somalia, where the kidnapping risk is high, foreign aid workers—who are often white westerners—can present a more attractive target for kidnappers.
 Aid agencies get around this by relying more heavily on national staff, but as shown in a 2014 report by InterAction, an alliance of U.S.-based aid agencies, national staff are given fewer opportunities for receiving proper security training.

-Employers must understand that taking better care of their workers means taking better care of the vulnerable people they’re bound to serve.
 Awareness of specific gender issues also remains limited.
 My training, however inadequate, had been exactly the same as that of my male colleague, despite the fact that we would be working in an area where rape was widely used as a weapon of war.

 The problem seems to be that security training for aid workers is often developed by a predominantly male perspective.
 Hostile environment training for example, is often run by ex-military officers.
 It is not surprising, then, that when set against kidnap-for-ransom and murder, some men in the industry don’t see sexual assault as being so critical.